jolegrand10/tksteg/ReadMe.md

 # tksteg

-A steganography application, written in Python, using TkInter.
+A simple steganography application, written in Python, using TkInter.

 Available for Windows and Linux.